 Omega-3 fatty acids are essential nutrients.
-They can be found wild-caught salmon, pumpkin seeds, leafy green vegetables, and crufictious vegetables such as broccoli and cauliflower.
-Omega-3 fatty acids have numerous benefits, however their biggest benefit is facilitating a healthy inflammatory response.
+They can be found in wild-caught salmon, pumpkin seeds, leafy green vegetables, and cruciferous vegetables such as broccoli and cauliflower.
+Omega-3 fatty acids have numerous benefits, however, their biggest benefit is facilitating a healthy inflammatory response.

 Without the appropriate levels of Omega-3s to create prostaglandins, your body’s inflammatory response cannot be properly modulated.
 My Complete Omega-3 Softgels are pharmaceutical grade, GMP certified, and 3rd party tested and are the purest, highest-potency fish oil supplement available on the market today to facilitate a healthy inflammatory response.

 Now that you have the tools for a healthy inflammatory response, I’m going to share with you my go-to weapon to heal your leaky gut and my proven 4-step approach to gut repair.